-Cloisters Museum & Gardens Medieval treasures including a beguiling 16th-century tapestry that depicts a unicorn hunt.
+Met Cloisters Medieval treasures including a beguiling 16th-century tapestry that depicts a unicorn hunt.

-Brooklyn Museum Ancient Egyptian treasures, a stellar collection of American painting and a cutting-edge feminist arts center.
+Brooklyn Museum Ancient Egyptian gems, a stellar collection of American painting and a cutting-edge feminist arts center.

 Lower East Side Tenement Museum Fantastic insight into life as an immigrant during the 19th and early 20th centuries.

 St Patrick’s Cathedral A glorious neo-Gothic masterpiece – it’s the largest Catholic cathedral in America.